holepunchto/dht-rpc/README.md

 The stream will emit query results as they arrive.
 If you backpressure the query it will backpressure the query as well.
 Call `.destroy()` on the stream to cancel the query.
 If you pass the callback the streams payload will be buffered and passed to that.

-#### `var stream = node.closest(query, [options], [callback])`
+#### `var stream = node.update(query, [options], [callback])`

-Same as a query but will trigger a closest query on the 20 closest nodes (distance between node ids and target) after the query finishes.
+Same as a query but will trigger an update query on the 20 closest nodes (distance between node ids and target) after the query finishes.
 Per default the stream will only contain results from the closest query.
-To include the query results also pass the `verbose: true` option.
+To include the query results also pass the `query: true` option.

 #### `node.on('query:{command}', data, callback)`